Beretta ARX160: Design

-However, on the ARX160 A3 the bayonet lug is repositioned under the barrel and it ditches the proprietary bayonet lug design meant for mounting the Extrema Ratio Fulcrum E.I. bayonet for a re-designed bayonet lug that is compatible with the M9 bayonet.
+However, on the ARX160 A3 the bayonet lug is repositioned under the barrel and it ditches the proprietary bayonet lug design meant for mounting the Extrema Ratio Fulcrum E.I. bayonet for a redesigned bayonet lug that is compatible with the M9 bayonet.
 On the ARX160 A3 issued to the Italian army the Extrema Ratio Fulcrum E.I. bayonet has been replaced by FKMD Oplita bayonet.
-The newly designed bayonet lug on the ARX160 A3 is also compatible with the existing Extrema Ratio Fulcrum Ranger bayonets that have always been the standard issue bayonets of the Alpine Paratroopers.
+The newly designed bayonet lug on the ARX160 A3 is also compatible with the existing Extrema Ratio Fulcrum Ranger bayonets that have always been the standard-issue bayonets of the Alpine Paratroopers.
 Thus it negates the need to switch over to the Extrema Ratio Fulcrum E.I. bayonets.

 The ARX160 operating system is unique in that the piston moves almost 2 in, while other systems move fractions of an inch.
 The piston follows the bolt carrier almost all the way rearward, resulting in low gas pressure levels and a less sudden and more constant push on the carrier group.

 It has the ability to eject the empty shells out of either in the right side or left side for ambidextrous operation.
 The bolt has seven lugs and an extractor on the left and right, with no ejector.
 The extractors are spring-loaded and which way cases are ejected is selected by pressing a case through a small hole located past the port.
 It is small and optimised for the tip of a bullet to fit.
-The ejection port is open on both sides and directs shells at a 45 degree angle from the barrel.
+The ejection port is open on both sides and directs shells at a 45-degree angle from the barrel.
 The cocking lever is on the bolt carrier and can be positioned on either side by pulling it out, swinging it through the ejection port, and pushing it in to secure it in place.